HauntedMC/ProxyFeatures/SECURITY.md

 - We validate impact, prioritize by severity, and prepare a fix.
 - We coordinate disclosure after a fix or mitigation is available.

-## Responsible Disclosure
+## Disclosure

-Please give maintainers reasonable time to investigate and patch before public disclosure.
+Please allow maintainers time to validate and patch before public disclosure.